Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry

 QGCs with lower M$_\star$ tend to have a larger span of $\Delta$T. For DelayedBQ and Regulator runs, the distributions of $\Delta$T in the least massive bin (M$_*\sim10^9$M$_\odot$) is twice as wide as for the most massive bin (M$_*\sim10^{11}$M$_\odot$).
 For NonParametric runs, it has the same ratio only for the \textit{no-MIRI run}, while for the \textit{MIRI run} it is still visible, but reaches only $\sim$25\%.
 This indicates distinct evolutionary paths for high- and low-mass QGCs.
 A similar finding was reported by \cite{Cutler24}.
 It may be related to the quenching mechanism, as reported for low-$z$ galaxies \citep[][]{Donnari19}.

 Our analysis of all three \textit{MIRI runs} reveals a consistent trend for sustaining substantial A$_V$ first $\sim1$~Gyr after quenching.
-This is in line with the findings and predictions of \cite{Donevski23}, \cite{Lorenzon25} and Lorenzon et al. in prep.
-We report that majority of QGCs with $\Delta$T$>1$~Gyr (mature QGCs, hereafter) are dust-poor (A$_V<1$ mag).
-However, we find that most of the strongly attenuated QGCs (A$_V>1$ mag) are also mature.
-We find that all QGCs with A$_V>1$ mag within Regulator \textit{MIRI run} are mature.
+This is in line with the findings and predictions of \cite{Donevski23}, \cite{Lorenzon25} and \cite{Lorenzon25b}.

+We report that QGCs with $\Delta$T$>1$~Gyr (mature QGCs, hereafter) are the most diverse.
+Firstly, most mature QGCs maintain low attenuation, A$_V<1$ mag.
+This indicates that dust production is inefficient in typical QGCs or that strong destruction processes dominate the post-quenching phase.
+Nevertheless, the most attenuated QGCs in all runs are usually mature as well.
+All QGCs with A$_V>1$ mag within Regulator \textit{MIRI run} are mature.
 For the NonParametric \textit{MIRI run}, we find that 55\% of QGCs with A$_V>1$ mag are mature, however, this fraction grows to 77\% for A$_V>1.2$ mag.
 Only the DelayedBQ \textit{MIRI run} results in a lower fraction of mature QGCs with A$_V>1$ mag, reaching 30\%.

-In particular, mature QGCs had $\sim$1-5 Gyr to accumulate dust, implying that the mechanism responsible for sustaining the dust to operate on long timescales rather than rapidly.
-However, the majority of mature QGCs being dust-poor indicate that dust production is inefficient in typical QGCs or that strong destruction processes dominate the post-quenching phase.
+These mature and attenuated QGCs had more than 1 Gyr to accumulate dust, which implies that the mechanism responsible for sustaining the dust operated on long timescales rather than rapidly.
 This diversity may point to an additional mechanism that enriches ISM with dust proposed in some studies \citep[e.g. dust re-growth][]{Donevski23, Lorenzon25} or the addition of asymptotic giant branch (AGB) stars \citep[][]{Michalowski19, Bevacqua25}.